robusta-dev/kubernetes-demos/README.md

 3. Run `kubectl get pods -o wide gke-node-allocatable-issue`

-The pod is Pending.
-A Pod requesting 1 CPU cannot run on an empty node with 2 CPUs!
+The pod will be Pending. **A Pod requesting 1 CPU cannot run on an empty node with 2 CPUs!**